Frequently Asked Questions

 Why do I need multiple sessions?

 All tattoos have layers of ink, stacked on top of each other within the skin.
-The thick concentration of pigment particles that cannot be completely broken down in one session.
+The thick concentration of pigment particles that cannot be completely broken down into one session.
 At Premium Tattoo Removal, we’ll go over your entire tattoo with the laser, breaking up as much ink as possible in every session.
 Each session will produce some level of fading, although for very new tattoos the fading may not be as visible because the ink is still so thick and dense.
 If your tattoo has shading, the shaded areas will vanish in fewer treatments because shaded tattoos have a lower ink density.
 Visit our Before & After Pictures to get an idea of the results to expect.

 Do tattoo removal “creams” or “injections” work?

 There are little to no evidence that “magic creams” help to fade tattoos.
 At best, they may act like a mild skin bleach to lighten the surrounding skin.
 Looking at the ingredients and components of such products makes one wonder how they would purportedly remove tattoo ink.
-The medical community agrees with us – these creams are a gimmick, and a waste of time and money.
+The medical community agrees with us – these creams are a gimmick and a waste of time and money.
 Injection methods of tattoo removal are even worse because they basically inject highly-damaging acid into the skin.
 We have seen many people with severe scarring and chemical burns from injection methods.

 How much does laser tattoo removal cost?